 With prom just around the corner, vintage might be the way to go!
 Contact the local parents and fashionistas to see if they’d be willing to donate some dresses for a Prom Dress Showcase!

 Check to see if any of them would be willing to part with their dresses for a silent auction.
 Organizers can charge an admission fee to browse the dresses or allow people to view them for free with just an option to bid to own their favorites.

 For a flat fee, patrons can get an Irish meal (Irish stew with all the fixins, corned beef dinner, etc), 2 drink tickets, and access to live music and other entertainment just in time for St. Patricks Day!
 If organizers don’t have the resources to put all of this together, you can also find a local Irish pub and see if they would be willing to split the proceeds with you for having your event there.

 Sell St. Patrick’s Day Treats

 Craving a good, ole fashioned bake sale?
-The PTO/PTA can put together these easy St. Patty’s Day treats and sell them over the course of the week!
+The PTA can put together these easy St. Patty’s Day treats and sell them over the course of the week!